 The culprit could be anything from excessive dust to high humidity to emissions from household cleaners or building materials.
 Without an IAQ monitor, these things can go undetected, even in the face of allergy-like symptoms or more dramatic health effects that can result from indoor pollutants.
 If you want an appliance that can do something about your indoor air quality, check out our top picks in smart air purifiers.

-Our top picks in indoor air quality monitors
+These our top picks in indoor air quality monitors

 Airthings View Plus — Most sophisticated air quality monitor